swcarpentry/visualization-novice/_episodes/09-pub-quality-figs.md

 are described in the accompanying caption for the graphic.
 These elements include the axis, data shape and color, and any statistical elements giving analytical context to the data.

+> ## Use common sense to determine your figure quality needs.
+>
+> Not all figures need to be publication quality.
+It is OK to cut corners,
+> experiment, and generate less-than-publication-quality figures sometimes.
+> Personal data exploration and in-house reports are some of the few instances
+> where visual quality might get compromised.
+Of course, the ["message trumps
+> beauty"][better-figures].
+Data and results must remain clearly illustrated.
+{: .callout}

+## Getting your figure to look good

 `ggplot2` makes development and customization of publication quality figures easy through the use of layers such as [`labs()`][labs], [`theme()`][theme], and
 [`guide_legend()`][legend].